ncatlab/nlab-content/pages/2/6/9/9/9962/content.md

 In ([[particle physics|particle]]-)[[physics]] the term "naturalness" refers to the vague idea that a [[model (physics)|model]] of physics is expected to work without requiring unlikely-looking ad-hoc coincidences of its parameters, and that instead all such "conspiracies" among parameter values are to have some systematic cause, such as some [[symmetry]] of the model.

 An archetypical example, which at times has been referred to as _the_ naturalness probem of the [[standard model of particle physics]], is that the [[mass]] of the [[Higgs boson]] is first of all many orders of magnitude below the [[Planck scale]], while at the same time potentially receiving very large potential quantum corrections from the presence of (potentially undetected) heavy particles, which therefore must coincidentally cancel out.
+This is also called the _[[hierarchy problem]]_.

 Accordingly, a popular suggestion has been that there should be a symmetry which is to naturally explain this otherwise coincidental cancellation, namely low-energy [[supersymmetry]].
 The failure of such a symmetry to be observed at the [[LHC]] experiment is leading to a re-examination of the naturalness paradigm.